matthieukomorowski/Litterature/README.md

 # REGULATIONS

+- Crafting an intended purpose in the context of Software as a Medical Device (SaMD) [2023] https://www.gov.uk/government/publications/crafting-an-intended-purpose-in-the-context-of-software-as-a-medical-device-samd
 - Regulatory Horizons Council: The regulation of Artificial Intelligence as a Medical Device [2022] https://www.gov.uk/government/publications/regulatory-horizons-council-the-regulation-of-artificial-intelligence-as-a-medical-device
+- (Goldacre review) Better, broader, safer: using health data for research and analysis [2022] https://www.gov.uk/government/publications/better-broader-safer-using-health-data-for-research-and-analysis
+- Guidance: A guide to good practice for digital and data-driven health technologies [2021] https://www.gov.uk/government/publications/code-of-conduct-for-data-driven-health-and-care-technology/initial-code-of-conduct-for-data-driven-health-and-care-technology#clinical-safety

 # RL in SEPSIS